akeneo/pim-community-dev/UPGRADE-1.5.md

     │   ├── VersioningBundle        Versioning implementation for the PIM domain models │   └── WebServiceBundle        Very light Web Rest API (json format) └── Component
-        ├── Catalog                 New (introduced v1.4) PIM domain interfaces and classes, most of them still remain in CatalogBundle for legacy and backward compatibility reasons
+        ├── Catalog                 New (introduced v1.4) PIM domain interfaces and classes, most of them still remain in CatalogBundle for legacy reasons
         ├── Connector               New (introduced v1.4) PIM business interfaces and classes to handle data import ├── Localization            New (introduced v1.5) business interfaces and classes to handle data localization └── ReferenceData           New (introduced v1.4) Interfaces and classes related to collection of reference models and the product integration